 Personal Care Assistance Services

-- Services are available to eligible students with severe physical disabilities for daily activities such as personal hygiene, lavatory needs, dining, and laundry.
+P.A. services are available to eligible students with severe physical disabilities for daily activities, such as personal hygiene, lavatory needs, dining, and laundry.
 Services are provided by trained ODS student employees.

 Each student's individual requirements and needs are assessed during the Pre-Service Interview.
-Personal assistance services are fee based and the hourly fee for personal assistance is determined by the level of service required.
-Charges are paid for by the student or sponsoring agencies such as the Bureau of Vocational Rehabilitation Services.
+Personal assistance services are fee-based; the hourly rates for personal assistance is determined by the level of service required.
+Charges are paid for by the student or sponsoring agencies, such as the Bureau of Vocational Rehabilitation Services.

 Personal Assistance Station